Meet 3 excellent mixologists from hotel cocktail bars in Asia

 His favorite ingredients are tropical fruits.
 Mixing with honey is also one of his favorite combinations with passion fruit.
 Besides, they go very well with Asian herbs like ginger and coriander.

 For him, there is no limit to the mixologist’s profession.
 “We are alchemists in the millennium era,” he tells Lifestyle Asia.
 Creating the perfect cocktail only needs the harmony of the ingredients.
 His favorite and personal cocktail is the “Shanghai, The City “Upon the Sea” ‘.
 Made from flowers and rubs, white rum, lychee liqueur, butterfly flower, and lemon juice.
 All mixed with ice.

 The highest bar in the world, Ozone, is at the Ritz-Carlton Hong Kong.
 Behind the bar, Oscar Mena, born in Mexico, has been bringing his passion here every day since he arrived here last summer in 2018.
 Previously, he worked in London at Ronnie Scott’s Jazz Club, Sushi Samba London, Scarfes Bar in Rosewood London and COYA Mayfair.

 Lately he invented a cocktail called Wood.
-His personalised cocktail.
+His personalized cocktail.
 This drink is round, a little smoky, as it adds agave spirits as the main ingredient.
 Also, he ages the cocktail for 50 days in a barrel.
 It uses, mezcal, tequila, Fernet Hunter, sweet vermouth, and a touch of chocolate bitters.

-Rie Hidaka, The Bar, Tokyo
+Rie Hidaka, The Ritz-Carlton Hotel Tokyo, Tokyo

 Hidaka, enjoys her profession very much creating new cocktails and watching the guests taste with a smile.